andrewblim/crossword-tracker/chrome/doc/architecture.md

 ## Service worker

 The service worker `background.js` handles common functionality for all content scripts, in particular maintenance of records in Chrome storage.

 The storage key for a given puzzle should be the string `record-` followed by some kind of identifier, which may vary by puzzle website (i.e. different content scripts may implement it differently).
+The identifier should be a string that can be understood as a DOM id.
+There is a helper function `recordStorageKey` that turns puzzle name, date, and byline information into an SHA-1 hex digest, which is recommended for use.

 The service worker accepts messages in the format `{ action, ... }`.
 The currently supported `action` values are: